Hackuna-prog/project_1SEMESTER_2-MODULE/README.md

 IDPS is an intrusion detection and prevention system.
 This idps was created for Unix system.
 Project was implemented for educational purposes!!!

+Apache log file parsing, PostgreSQL database usage, tcp server and client, Diffie Hellman key exchange and AES256 encryption-decryption were realised.
+Be caruful all these functionы imply deep understanding and reqire patience during setting idps programme.
+Hope you can use it for fun or other projects.

 If you want to try this programm, start by installing apache server and configure httpd.conf file:

 ```bash